MSc/Postgraduate Diploma/Postgraduate Certificate Events Management

 Learning and Teaching

-Outside of the classroom, you will have access to the latest research, publications and intelligence on events and business / management.
+Outside of the classroom, you'll have access to the latest research, publications and intelligence on events and business/management.

 See our full glossary of learning and teaching terms.